Side Effects of Kangen Water: An Honest Answer

 People on pH-sensitive medications

-Enagic's graduated start protocol
+What Enagic's graduated start protocol looks like

 Is Kangen water bad for you?